ubc-library-rc/intro-AGOL/content/analyze-data.md

 You can read more about and see examples of choropleth [maps](https://arcg.is/15Xffe).

-*12*{: .circle .circle-blue} Click on **Counts and Amounts**, and you'll notice a dark cluster of health regions in eastern Canada.
+*10*{: .circle .circle-blue} Click on **Counts and Amounts (color)** to open the **Style options**, and you'll notice a dark cluster of health regions in eastern Canada.

 The default symbology uses **High to Low** which represents a range of percentages from low to high.
-Hovering over the *x* shows the average CFR across all health regions.
+In the [histogram](https://en.wikipedia.org/wiki/Histogram) The *x* shows the average CFR across all health regions.

-*13*{: .circle .circle-blue} Select the **Above and Below** theme from the dropdown menu and notice how the algorithm selects breaks in the data that are more in line with what the histogram is telling us about the how the data is grouped.
+*11*{: .circle .circle-blue} Select the **Above and Below** theme from the dropdown menu and notice how the algorithm selects breaks in the data that are more in line with what the histogram is telling us about the how the data is grouped.

+*12*{: .circle .circle-blue} Under **Symbol style**, click the pencil icon to open a new window to select a different color ramp and choose the second one and then click **Done**.

-This setting is telling us that green health regions on the map have lower than normal CFR rates and the darker red health regions have higher than normal CFR rates, while regions coloured in white reflect the average.
+This color ramp using the **Above and below** theme is telling us that green health regions on the map have lower than normal CFR rates and the darker red health regions have higher than normal CFR rates, while regions coloured in white reflect the average.

 Do you think High and Low or Above and Below is a better representation of this data?